wp-plugins/my-simple-space/readme.txt

 == Upgrade Notice ==

+= 1.0.5 =
+* Changed the way plugin works with get_home_path.
+If site is in a subfolder, subfolder is stripped to avoid double entry, resulting in error messages.

 = 1.0.2 =
-*Hard coded paths were removed and instead setup to pull based on your WordPress installation.
+* Hard coded paths were removed and instead setup to pull based on your WordPress installation.